November 21, 2012

 Without Assange and Wikileaks, a great many terrible crimes committed by various governments and corporations around the world might never have been revealed.
 This is what has precipitated the unprecedented efforts to shut Wikileaks down and gain possession of Assange.

-Assange's Position in Re- Extradition & Asylum
+Assange's Position Re- Extradition & Asylum

 The excerpts below are from a statement found on WL Central and made yesterday in front of the Ecuadorian Embassy in London, and they accurately summarize some of the matters that have been the subjects of misrepresentation most recently.